joelparkerhenderson/wordbooks/pages/feasibility-analysis/index.md

 * Social feasibility: This assesses the impact of the proposed project on the community and society as a whole.
 It considers issues such as employment opportunities, social well-being, and community development.

 * Operational feasibility: This evaluates whether the proposed solution can be integrated into existing systems and processes.
 It considers factors such as the availability of skilled personnel, training needs, and the impact on existing workflows.

-By considering these different aspects, feasibility analysis helps stakeholders understand the potential risks and benefits of the proposed project or solution, and make informed decisions about its viability.